day8/re-frame/docs/Testing.md

 unless we are careful, constructing the `db` value in **setup** could:

-  * be manual and time consuming
+  * be manual and time-consuming
   * tie tests to the internal structure of `app-db`

 The **setup** of every test could end up relying on the internal structure